 Established in 2002, this scholarship serves as a lasting tribute to the community services provided by Citrus Health Network, Inc. It is awarded annually to graduate students who are interested in working in the behavioral healthcare field in the Miami-Dade County area.

 COYLE & MABEL MOORE SCHOLARSHIP – Fund #5261

 Dr. Coyle Moore came to Tallahassee in 1928 to develop a course of instruction in social work at the Florida State College for Women (FSCW).
 When FSCW became a University in 1947, Dr. Moore was appointed dean of the School of Social Welfare.
 Mrs. Moore, who had a degree in social work from the University of North Carolina, was an active advocate of community service.
 This award, created in honor of Mr. and Mrs. Moore, supports full-time undergraduate and graduate students who demonstrate a commitment to the social work profession through strong character and service.

-Created to honor former Ph.D.
-Program Director and Dean, Dr. Harrison, this is a competitive award given to doctoral students with the best dissertation prospectus.
+This award was created to honor former Ph.D.
+Program Director and Dean, Dr. Harrison.
+It is a competitive award given to doctoral students with the best dissertation prospectus.